Developer Resources

 Major Releases (Version X)

-A Major release is an app's first release to production, or any subsequent release that has added functionality or architecture changes.
+A Major release is an application's first release to production, or any subsequent release that has added functionality or architecture changes.
 (Major Releases of existing products have breaking changes: There are removed or changed features and dependent modules have to modified to be compatible with the new version.)
 Major Releases must progress through the entire MAP pipeline and submit a complete set of compliance documents during review.
-OCC decides if apps that do not access VA networks ("informational" apps), are eligible to comply with a reduced set of compliance certifications.
+OCC decides if applications that do not access VA networks ("informational" applications), are eligible to comply with a reduced set of compliance certifications.

 Minor Releases (Version X.Y)